lolzio5/lolzio5/README.md

 I love travelling and have been to 35 countries/territories so far!

 ## Experience
+- Data Science Intern at Equinor
+  - Used Natural Language Processing to automatically find a relevant document betweens thousands
+  - Used a custom Web Scraper to dynamically load webpages and extract data
+  - Used an LLM to generate an answer to a question based on relevant documents
+  - Hosted the solution in the cloud using Docker and Kubernetes
+  - Created a ChatBot type application using HTML/CSS/JavaScript and Python for an easy interface

-- Machine Learning Consultant/Researcher at Maisha Design, an Interior Design firm
+- Machine Learning Researcher at Maisha Design, an Interior Design firm
   - Identify areas of design with potential for improvement
   - Research the market to find novel approaches
   - Design a machine learning solution that emulates Maisha Design's creative process